-Their beauty hiding in shame compared
+Their beauty hiding in abject shame

-To the passionate glow of my desire
+By the passionate glow of love's desire

 I ran across the shore towards the light like no king had run before.
 My robe whirled in the nightly wind and my sandals rustled against the pearly sand beneath.
 When I finally reached the source of the light, a trove of turtle eggs laid before me.
 "This must be the eggs of Um Alsalhfa."
 I said.
 "If I eat them, I